 - Replication applications can use HTTP or HTTPS.
 By default, the data content in HTTP is unencrypted but compressed.
 HTTPS keeps the data confidential.
 For additional security, application developers can add end-to-end encryption (E2EE), in which all the data is encrypted between the device and Unwired Server.
 By default, the installer generates a keypair that is used by all installations of Unwired Platform.
 Therefore you must replace these defaults to avoid compromising security.
-You can genearte new ones, then replace these keypairs in Sybase Control Center.
+You can generate new ones, then replace these keypairs in Sybase Control Center.
 You must then provision the public client key to the device, and configure the device connection profile with the key location.
 Only then is data encrypted using an AES in cipher-block chaining mode; RSA handles the key exchange.
-See Encrypting Synchronization for Replication Payloads. - Messaging applications, hybrid workflow apps, and Online Data Proxy/OData applications network traffic uses HTTP (HTTPS is not supported).
+See Encrypting Synchronization for Replication Payloads. - Messaging applications, hybrid workflow apps, and Online Data Proxy/OData applications network traffic uses HTTP or HTTPS except in the case of Windows Mobile Hybrid Web Container (which does not support HTTPS).
 Each HTTP message contains an encrypted message and follows this process: - 1.
 When the messaging server is installed, it generates an RSA key pair. - 2.
 When a device first contacts the server, the device retrieves the public key and the server uses it to secure all future communication.
 For performance reasons, only a small section of the data from device to server is encrypted with the public key.
 Other items of note: - Administrators can enable autoregistration by setting up an application connection template in Sybase Control Center.
 Automatic registration means that administrators need neither set up whitelists nor generate single-use passwords.